Understand what RPE means in lifting, and if it’s distinct, grasp the concept of RiR in lifting.

 In addition, rep velocity patterns can be different from lift to lift.
 A lifter would have to calculate their RiR for each exercise they do to have a semi-accurate gauge.

-Considering this, what is RiR in lifting comes down to an inconsistent tool for beginners and advanced lifters alike.
+Considering this, understanding RiR in lifting becomes an unreliable tool for both beginners and advanced lifters.

 Understanding the Mental & Psychological Aspects of RiR